 As it is stated, “I’ve lived through Hitler, Stalin, the Cold War, the British Empire, segregation, apartheid, God knows what.”

 Shamsie’s novel unveils the story of a series of traumatic displacement of the Pakistani prisoner, his Japanese mother, his Indian father, and his Afghan friend from the colonized world.

-Another theme of Feminism has been portrayed in the novel.
-Shamsie has shown three major women characters Hiroko Tanaka, Elizabeth Burton, and Kim Burton.
+Another Burnt Shadows Theme is of Feminism that has been portrayed in the novel.
+Shamsie has shown three major women characters of Burnt Shadows including Hiroko Tanaka, Elizabeth Burton, and Kim Burton.

-All of these characters have been shown as self-sufficient characters.
+All of these characters have been shown as self-sufficient characters of Burnt Shadows.
 When Hiroko was asked if she traveled alone, she said ” Yes.
 Why?
 Can’t women travel alone in India?”